KMH guidelines regarding Covid‑19

-We are moving furniture both in classrooms and public areas to avoid congestion and crowds.
-There will also be floor markings and posters that remind us to keep our distance.
+Classrooms and public areas are furnished to avoid congestion.
+There are floor markings and posters that remind us to keep our distance.

 Remember to use the balconies and stairs between the different floors, instead of always going through the foyer.

 Changing rooms and staff gym

 The recommendation from the Public Health Agency of Sweden is to avoid public changing rooms.
-At KMH, the changing rooms and staff gym will be open, and if you need to use them please show extra consideration to keep distance and avoid crowds.
+At KMH, the changing rooms and staff gym are open.
+If you need to use them please show extra consideration to keep distance and avoid crowds.

 The elevators may only be used by two people at a time.
 Please use the stairs, but make sure to meet others with respect and be sure to leave space for each other.